-Legal Tactics, 8th ed., Annette R. Duke, editor, Massachusetts Law Reform Institute, 2017 (includes forms)
+Legal tactics, 8th ed., Annette R. Duke, editor, Massachusetts Law Reform Institute, 2018, with current updates (includes forms)

 Just about the best book written on Massachusetts tenants' rights.